 In order to meet the client’s goals we proposed a dedicated digital platform, a new back-end system, and mobile applications:

 Business logic - we focused on designing mechanisms needed to manage and distribute digital content - from content purchasing mechanisms and billing system to embedded audio player.

 Microservices architecture - this approach to software building allowed us to deliver independent back-end (admin) and front-end (mobile, web) systems that communicate through APIs.
 This modular structure gives us and the client full flexibility in future development as content and data may be delivered to any system with API including new marketplaces.
-In the first stage we have introduced a mobile app for and iPhone and iPad (iOS), later we have implemented the Windows 10 multi platform application (Windows 10 PC, Windows 10 phone & tablet).
+In the first stage we have introduced a mobile app for an iPhone and iPad (iOS), later we have implemented the Windows 10 multi-platform application (Windows 10 PC, Windows 10 phone & tablet).
 Microservices architecture gives us the comfort of efficiently plugging in new interfaces.

 Integrations - new digital publishing platform had to connect with various systems inside the company and with the third party solutions:

-Polityka Cyfrowa online platform - allowing thousands of paid subscribers of POLITYKA to log-in using the same access data to the website and mobile apps while making sure that they access content which they paid for. internal Polityka publishing platform - mechanisms to upload content to the system so that it can be consumed on mobile apps.
+Polityka Cyfrowa online platform - allowing thousands of paid subscribers of POLITYKA to log-in using the same access data to the website and mobile apps while making sure that they access to content which they paid for. internal Polityka publishing platform - mechanisms to upload content to the system so that it can be consumed on mobile apps.

 Apple iTunes Connect - to allow clients to buy content directly from their iOS apps.

 - iPhone/iPad app - choosing magazines to buy or download and embedded player allows you to play the audio content